Getting started

 For Amazon Q Developer permissions, choose one of the following.
 For more information about these options, see How to control what data Amazon Q Developer has access to during investigations.

-To be able to choose this option, you must be signed in to an IAM principal that has the
+To be able to choose either of the first two options, you must be signed in to an IAM principal that has the

 iam:CreateRole